microsoft/JSTSdocs/articles/troubleshooting/index.md

  Search for `"TypeScript"` and ensure the TypeScript Tools are listed, and are not disabled.
 Do the same for the `"Visual Studio extension for TextMate grammars"` (which is used to provide syntax highlighting).

+ > [!NOTE]
- > [!NOTE] Currently there is also a bug whereby if the `"Azure Functions and Web Jobs Tools"` extension is disabled, then this can break the JavaScript & TypeScript language service.
+ > Currently there is also a bug whereby if the `"Azure Functions and Web Jobs Tools"` extension is
+ > disabled, then this can break the JavaScript & TypeScript language service.
 Please check this also.

  - Check the activity log at `"%APPDATA%\Microsoft\VisualStudio\15.0_<ID>\ActivityLog.xml"`.
 (Open this in Internet Explorer for easiest viewing).
 Look for any errors that mention `"TypeScript"` or `"CodeAnalysis"`.
  - On occassion, the MEF cache can become corrupt.
 Delete the MEF cache files in `"%LOCALAPPDATA%\Microsoft\VisualStudio\15.0_<ID>\ComponentModelCache"`, and then from a Developer Command Prompt run `"devenv.exe /updateConfiguration"` to recreate it.
+ - If after clearing & recreating the MEF cache as shown above, there are still issues, check the MEF cache error log at `"%LOCALAPPDATA%\Microsoft\VisualStudio\15.0_9c557bbb\ComponentModelCache\Microsoft.VisualStudio.Default.err"`.
+ The file can contain lots of noise (i.e. benign errors), but can also point to problematic failures.
+ - Check that another editor isn't configured to handle JavaScript and TypeScript files, by looking to see if there are any custom mappings in `Tools / Options / Text Editor / File Extensions`.
+ - Even for a clean install of Visual Studio, some settings may have roamed from other installations, and may be the cause of issue.
+Visual Studio uses a private registry hive, so examining this is a little involved.
+     1. Run `regedt32.exe` and select the `HKEY_LOCAL_MACHINE` key.
+     2. Select `File / Load Hive...` from the menu and open the file at `%LOCALAPPDATA%\Microsoft\VisualStudio\15.0_<ID>\privateregistry.bin` (where `<ID>` is unique per install).
+Give the new key a name such as `VSprivate`.
+The settings may now be browsed and edited (with great caution).
+     3. To save the data (e.g. for sharing for analysis), select the new `VSprivate` key and choose `File / Export` from the menu.
+Give the file a name such as `"VSprivate.reg"`.
+     4. When finished, with the `VSprivate` key selected, choose `File / Unload Hive` from the menu, and close the Registry Editor.

 ### Operation